St1muLFuN2/vlnfestival/README.md

-Do not copy my sources, i guess too dumb to create pages like that ._.
+Do not copy my sources, i guess u're too dumb to create pages like that ._.